tejaswisagiraju/bitly_clone/README.md

 * A **user** should be able to to use the url they receive back from your server as a redirect url.

 ![user story](user_story.gif)
+*User story: Program requirements written in terms of what a user should be able to do with the final product.*

 ## Notes